OreyDataScience/Financial-Intelligence-System/05-financial-scoring/README.md

 * Business and director bureau risk
 * Business age and structure

-The resulting score provides a decomposable, auditable indication of financial stability and repayment capacity — every point on the score can be traced back to the specific feature that produced it.
+The resulting score provides a decomposable, auditable indication of financial stability and repayment capacity (every point on the score can be traced back to the specific feature that produced it)

 ---